madrilene/eleventy-excellent/src/posts/daily/wacky-wednesday-for-2025-03-19.md

 ---
 title: "🤪 Wacky Wednesday for 2025-03-19"
+permalink: "/archive/wacky-wednesday-for-2025-03-19/"
-description: "This week's email features a curated list of intriguing links from various Slack communities."
+description: "This week&#39;s email features a curated list of intriguing links from various Slack communities."
 date: 2025-03-20 16:57:43.261807+00:00
 ---